ColaLinN/cs-notes/docs/database/Lock.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;
 ```

-The following problematic case that will occur deadlocking
+The following problematic case will occur deadlocking

 ```sql
 SELECT * FROM `blog` WHERE id = ...
 FOR UPDATE;